mikeheddes/mikeheddes-website/src/content/articles/spacex_grid_fin/README.md

 See figure 2 and 3 for the improved design of the grid fins.

-![Close-up of the newer titanium grid fins first flown in June 2017](./grid-fin-2017.jpg) *Figure 2: close-up of the newer titanium grid fins first flown in June 2017*
+![Close-up of the newer titanium grid fins first flown in June 2017](./grid-fin-2017.jpg)
+<figcaption>Figure 2: close-up of the newer titanium grid fins first flown in June 2017</figcaption>

-![Unmounting titanium grid fin at the port of Los Angeles](./grid-fin-2017-unmount.jpeg) *Figure 3: unmounting titanium grid fin at the port of Los Angeles*
+![Unmounting titanium grid fin at the port of Los Angeles](./grid-fin-2017-unmount.jpeg)
+<figcaption>Figure 3: unmounting titanium grid fin at the port of Los Angeles</figcaption>

 # 2. Stress analysis
 To get a realistic view of the maximum stress in a grid fin multiple analysis are made on different times with their corresponding speed and air density, see figure 4 for the two frames with the highest speed and air density combination.
 The air pressure comes from AVS ([Atmospheric Pressure at Different Altitudes](https://www.avs.org/AVS/files/c7/c7edaedb-95b2-438f-adfb-36de54f87b9e.pdf)).
 More information on the time, speed and altitude can be found in appendix A.